HackModsOrg/blepis-case/README.md

 ### Modding capabilities:

-A 46x104mm 4-screw rectangle pattern, expects four M2.5 screw.
+A 46x104mm 4-screw rectangle pattern, expects four threaded inserts for M2.5 screws.
 Currently available parts:

 * A waist clip.
 See `beepis_waist_1` for v2.
 More upgrades and accessories for it incoming!
 * A holder base with holes for two countersunk screws.
 Incompatible with the waist clip, **deprecated**; see `beepis_holder_base` for v0.